panda-luminosity-detector-group/LMD-Alignment/README.md

 # Files in `input/`

-The most important file is `detectorMatricesIdeal.json`.
-It contains a mapping of `(ID1, ID2, path1, path2, matrix1, matrix2) -> overlapID`.
-It can be generated with PandaROOT (TODO: include details).
+The most important files are `detectorMatricesIdeal.json` and `detectorOverlapsIdeal.json`.
+The former contains a mapping of all geometry paths to their ideal position matrices.
+The latter contains a mapping of `(ID1, ID2, path1, path2, matrix1, matrix2) -> overlapID`.
+They can be generated with PandaROOT (TODO: include details). **Without them, this alignment framework can not work.**

 # RunConfigs